 Phase II – MAC Region Phase.
-Phase II is a paper aggregate match.
+Phase II is a paper aggregate match of the Phase I postal scores.
 NGMTC will receive all Phase I results, sort them by MAC region, and publish a results bulletin.
 The results bulletin determines the top four competitors per MAC.

 Phase III – Shoulder-to-Shoulder Phase.
-This phase is a three day rifle and pistol live fire competition conducted at the NGMTC at Robinson Maneuver Training Center (RMTC), North Little Rock, Arkansas.
-The top 4 competitors per MAC Region in Phase II will receive automatic invitations to compete.
+This phase is a three to five day rifle and pistol live fire competition conducted at the NGMTC at Robinson Maneuver Training Center (RMTC), North Little Rock, Arkansas.
+The top four competitors per MAC Region in Phase II will receive automatic invitations to compete based on their Phase II placement.
 The individual winner of Phase III is the competitor earning the highest aggregate score, and is the overall CNGB Postal Match champion.

 All Guard Team coaches and OICs may review the results of the Phase III Championships in